 Factory charge amount and desired subcooling are shown on unit rating plate.
+Additional subcooling may be required to achieve optimal heating performance based on the installed indoor unit (see Table 4).

 Charging method is shown on information plate inside unit.
-To properly check or adjust charge, conditions must be favorable for subcooling charging.
-Favorable conditions exist when the outdoor temperature is between $70^{\circ}$ F and $100^{\circ}$ F (21.11 $^{\circ}$ C and $37.78^{\circ}$ C), and the indoor temperature is between $70^{\circ}$ F and $80^{\circ}$ F (21.11 $^{\circ}$ C and $26.67^{\circ}$ C).
+For TXV, use subcooling method.
+For piston, use superheat method.
+To properly check or adjust charge, conditions must be favorable for subcooling or superheat charging.
+Favorable conditions exist when the outdoor temperature is between 70° F and 100° F (21.11°C and 37.78°C), and the indoor temperature is between 70° F and 80° F (21.11°C and 26.67°C).
 Follow the procedure below:

 Unit is factory charged for 15ft (4.57 m) of lineset.
-Adjust charge by adding or removing 0.6 oz/ft of 3/8 liquid line above or below 15ft (4.57 m) respectively.
+Adjust charge by adding or removing 0.6 oz/ft (.018 kg/m) of 3/8 liquid line above or below 15ft (4.57 m) respectively.

 For standard refrigerant line lengths (80 ft/24.38 m or less), allow system to operate in cooling mode at least 15 minutes.
-If conditions are favorable, check system charge by subcooling method.
+If conditions are favorable, check system charge by super heat method for fixed metering device and subcooling method for TXV.
 If any adjustment is necessary, adjust charge slowly and allow system to operate for 15 minutes to stabilize before declaring a properly charged system.
+Refer to Table 4 for additional subcooling required.

-If the indoor temperature is above $80^{\circ}F$ ( $26.67^{\circ}C$ ), and the outdoor temperature is in the favorable range, adjust system charge by weight based on line length and allow the indoor temperature to drop to $80^{\circ}F$ ( $26.67^{\circ}C$ ) before attempting to check system charge by subcooling method as described above.
+If the indoor temperature is above $80^{\circ}F$ (26.67°C), and the outdoor temperature is in the favorable range, adjust system charge by weight based on line length and allow the indoor temperature to drop to $80^{\circ}F$ (26.67°C) before attempting to check system charge by subcooling method as described above.

-If the indoor temperature is below 70°F (21.11°C), or the outdoor temperature is not in the favorable range, adjust charge for line set length above or below 15ft (4.57 m) only.
+If the indoor temperature is below 70° F (21.11°C), or the outdoor temperature is not in the favorable range, adjust charge for line set length above or below 15ft (4.57 m) only.
 Charge level should then be appropriate for the system to achieve rated capacity.
 The charge level could then be checked at another time when the both indoor and outdoor temperatures are in a more favorable range.